Image credit: Brittney Levinson, Spice News.

 People are at the heart of everything at Pen Catering, a prominent corporate catering company run by brothers Tass and Michael Vatalidis, and their father Ray Vatalidis, on Sydney’s north shore.

-So when the COVID-19 outbreak began affecting the business a few weeks ago, it was their staff members that first came to mind.
+So when the COVID-19 outbreak began affecting the business in early March, it was their staff members that first came to mind.

 “Come Friday, the week before last, Black Friday, every five to 10 minutes we were getting cancellations and not just for one order, but for the whole week.”